Retiree engagement

 No. The changes would be very minimal and mostly positive – that is, reduced costs, more coverage, and fewer requirements.

-• There would be a change from Basaglar to Lantus, but Lantus uses the same drug, dosage, and delivery system, so the impact on members should be minimal.
+• There would be a change to preferred insulin, from Basaglar to Lantus.
+Lantus uses the same drug, dosage, and delivery system, so the impact on members should be minimal.

 • The pharmacy network for the Part D option would also be very similar to the current pharmacy network for UMP Classic Medicare, including Costco and Postal Prescription Services (PPS) for mail order.